utdata/rwdir/docs/03-import.md

 R is an open-source language, which means that other programmers can contribute to how it works.
 It is what makes R beautiful.

 What happens is developers will find it difficult to do a certain task, so they will write an R "Package" of code that helps them with that task.
-They share that code with the community, and suddenly the R garage has an ["ultimate set of tools"](https://youtu.be/Y1En6FKd5Pk?t=24)" that would make Spicoli's dad proud.
+They share that code with the community, and suddenly the R garage has an ["ultimate set of tools"](https://youtu.be/Y1En6FKd5Pk?t=24) that would make Spicoli's dad proud.

-One set of these packages is Hadley Wickham's [Tidyverse](https://www.tidyverse.org/), a set of packages for data science.
+One set of these tools is Hadley Wickham's [Tidyverse](https://www.tidyverse.org/), a set of packages for data science.
 These are the tools we will use most in this course.
 While not required reading, I highly recommend Wickham's book [R for data science](https://r4ds.had.co.nz/index.html), which is free.
 We'll use some of Wickham's lectures in the course.

+There are also a series of useful [cheatsheets](https://www.rstudio.com/resources/cheatsheets/) that can help you as you use the packages and functions from the tidyverse.
+We'll refer to these throughout the course.

 ### Installing and using packages

 There are two steps to using an R package:

 - **Install the package** using `install.packages("package_name")`.
-You only have to do this once, so I usually do it using the R Console instead of a script.
+You only have to do this once for each computer, so I usually do it using the R Console instead of a script.
 - **Include the library** using `library(package_name)`.
-This has to be done for each Notebook or script that uses it, so it is usually one of the first things.
+This has to be done for each Notebook or script that uses it, so it is usually one of the first things in the notebook.

 We're going to install several packages we will use in the Wells project.
 To do this, we are going to use the **Console**, which we haven't talked about much.